keyper-labs/PalmeraModule/doc/diagram/General Overview of Principal Work Flow Of Palmera Module.md

   - 1.1.
 Enable Module and Guard
   - 1.2.
 Roles and Authorizations
   - 1.3.
 Features
-  - 1.4.
-Business Logic
-  - 1.5.
-Use Cases
-- Technical Requirements
-  - 2.1.
-Deployment Instructions
-  - 2.2.
-Architectural Overview
-  - 2.3.
-Contract Information
+    - Register a New On-Chain Organization
+    - Add a New Safe
+    - Add New Roles
+    - Add a New Root Safe
+    - Remove a Safe
+    - Disconnect a Safe
+    - Execute a Transaction on Behalf Of

 ## Project Overview